The Night Before (1988 film)

 The Night Before is a 1988 American comedy film starring Keanu Reeves and Lori Loughlin.
-Reeves plays Winston Connelly, the so-called high school nerd and vice president of the astronomy club.
-Loughlin plays Tara Mitchell, the pretty and popular head cheerleader who also happens to be the local police chief's daughter.
+Reeves plays Winston Connelly, a nerd, and Loughlin plays Tara Mitchell, the pretty and popular head cheerleader.
 The Tagline was: "You lost your father's car, sold your prom date and a guy called 'Tito' wants you dead.
 It's a date that's the time of your life."